 Tequila Peach BBQ Sauce

-One grilling staple that is inexplicably out-sourced in the BBQ sauce.
+One grilling staple that is inexplicably outsourced in the BBQ sauce.
 Why buy the jarred sauces filled with names that no one can pronounce?
-Making a tasty BBQ sauce is easy and when you make it at home the rainbow of flavors is endless.
+Making a tasty BBQ sauce is easy; when you make it at home, the rainbow of flavors is endless.

-Of course we love cooking with Wine & Spirits so many of my BBQ sauces have an adult component.
+Of course, we love cooking with Wine & Spirits, so many of my BBQ sauces have an adult component.
 (Although the alcohol is cooked out so it’s safe for the kids too.)
 We love this simple Tequila and peach BBQ sauce.
-Tequila is one of the spirits of summer and fresh peaches are another one of things that makes summer great.
+Tequila is one of the spirits of summer, and fresh peaches are another one of the things that make summer great.

 This sauce is great on pork, chicken, shrimp, and firm fish.